nodejs/node/doc/api/n-api.md

 ## Object Lifetime management

-As N-API calls are made, handles to objects in the heap for the underlying vm may be returned as `napi_values`.
+As N-API calls are made, handles to objects in the heap for the underlying VM may be returned as `napi_values`.
 These handles must hold the objects 'live' until they are no longer required by the native code, otherwise the objects could be collected before the native code was finished using them.